Kidney Disease of Diabetes

 An example of an effective ARB is losartan (Cozaar), which has also been shown to protect kidney function and lower the risk of cardiovascular events.

-Any medicine that helps patients achieve a blood pressure target of 130/80 or lower provides benefits.
 Patients with even mild hypertension or persistent microalbuminuria should consult a health care provider about the use of antihypertensive medicines.

 In people with diabetes, excessive consumption of protein may be harmful.
 Experts recommend that people with kidney disease of diabetes consume the recommended dietary allowance for protein, but avoid high-protein diets.
 For people with greatly reduced kidney function, a diet containing reduced amounts of protein may help delay the onset of kidney failure.
 Anyone following a reduced-protein diet should work with a dietitian to ensure adequate nutrition.